Illinois: Autism Diagnosis, Assessment and Treatment

 Melissa Price has worked with children with Autism in various settings for six years.
 She has worked in the public school setting, home, and clinic.
 Melissa began her studies at Loyola University in Chicago where she received her Bachelor of Science in Special Education as well as certifications in Bilingual Education (Spanish) and English as a Second Language.
 Upon teaching in public schools in Saint Charles for a few years, she went on to study at Aurora University and received a Master of Arts in Reading Instruction.
 Simultaneously, Melissa pursued her passion for studying human behavior and learning by completing her coursework and requirements for becoming a Board Certified Behavior Analyst at Northern Illinois University.
 Melissa is currently a Learning Behavior Specialist in the Geneva public school setting and a Senior Consultant for Continuum.

-Brittany completed her Master’s degree in Applied Behavior Analysis at Aurora University and has been working with individuals on the Autism spectrum for eight years.
-She is currently pursuing her BCBA certification.
+Brittany completed her Master’s degree in Applied Behavior Analysis at Aurora University and has been working with individuals on the Autism spectrum for nine years.
 Originally from the DC area, Brittany moved to the Chicago suburbs in 2015, where she continued her experience in both clinic and in-home settings.
 Brittany is most passionate about helping develop functional living skills and increasing independence.

 Morgan McKeough, B.S.